BradleyA/git-TEST-commit-automation/hooks/README.md

 - Include hooks/ in repostory because .git/hooks is not pushed and hooks change and changes need to be tracked (need to retest)
 - Include test cases with repository files being TESTed
 -

+- Test case feedback for developer executing 'git commit -m '#145 closed - corrected xxxx' in a Git repository.
+It is important NOT to stop the git commit.

    **Work needed here**
     - Design for quick test case git branch merge (include steps)